Early life and career of Abraham Lincoln: Politics and the law

-Illinois Legislature (1834–1842)
+Illinois state legislature (1834–1842)

 Lincoln's first session in the Illinois legislature ran from December 1, 1834, to February 13, 1835.
 In preparation for the session Lincoln borrowed $200 from Coleman Smoot, one of the richest men in Sangamon County, and spent $60 of it on his first suit of clothes.
 As the second youngest legislator in this term, and one of thirty-six first-time attendees, Lincoln was primarily an observer, but his colleagues soon recognized his mastery of "the technical language of the law" and asked him to draft bills for them.

 When Lincoln announced his bid for reelection in June 1836, he addressed the controversial issue of expanded suffrage.
 Democrats advocated universal suffrage for white males residing in the state for at least six months.
 They hoped to bring Irish immigrants, who were attracted to the state because of its canal projects, onto the voting rolls as Democrats.
 Lincoln supported the traditional Whig position that voting should be limited to property owners.

 Lincoln was reelected on August 1, 1836, as the top vote getter in the Sangamon delegation.
 This delegation of two senators and seven representatives was nicknamed the "Long Nine" because all of them were above average height.
 Despite being the second youngest of the group, Lincoln was viewed as the group's leader and the floor leader of the Whig minority.
 The Long Nine's primary agenda was the relocation of the state capital from Vandalia to Springfield and a vigorous program of internal improvements for the state.
 Lincoln's influence within the legislature and within his party continued to grow with his reelection for two subsequent terms in 1838 and 1840.
 By the 1838–1839 legislative session, Lincoln served on at least fourteen committees and worked behind the scenes to manage the program of the Whig minority.

 While serving as a state legislator, Illinois Auditor James Shields challenged Lincoln to a duel.
 Lincoln had published an inflammatory letter in the Sangamon Journal, a Springfield newspaper, that poked fun at Shields.
 Lincoln's future wife, Mary Todd, and her close friend, continued writing letters about Shields without Lincoln's knowledge.
 Shields took offense to the articles and demanded "satisfaction".
 The incident escalated to the two parties meeting on Missouri's Sunflower Island, near Alton, Illinois, to participate in a duel, which was illegal in Illinois.
 Lincoln took responsibility for the articles and accepted.
 Lincoln chose cavalry broadswords as the duel's weapons because Shields was known as an excellent marksman.
 Just prior to engaging in combat, Lincoln demonstrated his physical advantage (his long arm reach) by easily cutting a branch above Shields's head.
 Their seconds intervened and convinced the men to cease hostilities on the grounds that Lincoln had not written the letters.